itsjayway/mc-Mani-items/README.md

 ## Installation:

-Click the green `Code` button at the top right
+1. Click the green `Code` button at the top right

-Click `Download ZIP`
+2. Click `Download ZIP`

+3. Drag into the `datapacks` folder of your desired world

 ## Craft:
 Arrow: